 Our recommendation is to start small and reinvest the money you make into upgrading your equipment and set up.
 All clients, whether they are Pixar or just a guy who needs a voicemail message, expect crystal clear audio recordings.
 You absolutely MUST be recording in a professional recording environment with professional equipment.
 They are NOT going to settle for less than perfection.
 Does this mean spending thousands of dollars?
 Maybe, eventually it does, but not today.
 What you’ll need to get started:

 - A quiet space to record in, away from traffic noises, household appliances, kids, dogs, etc.

-WE cover these in more detail later in this guide.
+We cover these in more detail in our membership area.

 The quality of your sound is paramount to your success with auditions.
 So, use the best materials you can afford to soundproof your home studio.
 Some things to consider:

 Start small – You can use a walk-in closet or space under the stairs.
 Invest in Auralex (https://www.auralex.com) soundproofing materials (If you can’t afford this , you can start off by buying some inexpensive duvets/comforters and drape them around your space.

 Cover everything!
 Especially windows or table tops.
 Cover those pieces of carpeting or something to dampen that noise because your voice will reflect off of it.

 Get your computer out of the room.
 Your microphone will pick up fan noise from your computer.
 Unless you have a solid state drive that is completely silent, you will want to set up a monitor in your studio and run cables through your wall to a computer outside the room.
 You can use a wireless keyboard and mouse to control your recording software.
 This also cuts down on the heat of your studio.